aafrieso/PlanPro-front-end/README.md

 ## Credits

-* Fly.io is used for the deployment of this application
+* Netlify and Fly.io are used for the deployment of this application

 ## Ice Box 🧊

-* Users can access calendar to the landing page
+* Users can access a calendar on their landing page
-* Create a form for meals and recipes
+* Ability to create a form for meals and recipes
 * Add drag and drop functionality
 * Add the ability to use a pomodoro timer